We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Why extreme low oxygen and 3000℃ levels are possible!
 Explaining the principles of a small carbon furnace.

 The small carbon furnace is characterized by its ability to maintain an extremely low oxygen environment and ultra-high temperatures (around 3000°C).
 In this explanation, we will simply clarify "why this is possible" from a fundamental perspective.
-1) Why does it become "extremely low oxygen"? ■ The furnace material itself acts as an "oxygen getter."
+1) Why does it become "extremely low oxygen"? ■ The furnace material itself is an "oxygen getter."
 The hot zone of the furnace is composed of carbon (graphite).
 Residual O2/CO2/H2O reacts with carbon and is reduced and fixed as CO/CO2, effectively lowering the oxygen activity.
-As a result, even materials that are sensitive to oxidation can be processed in a mild atmosphere. ■ Built-in vacuum system + replacement Before heating, the system is evacuated, and by repeatedly purging with inert gas (such as Ar/N2), air inside the sample can be expelled in advance.
+As a result, even materials that are sensitive to oxidation can be processed in a mild atmosphere. ■ Built-in vacuum system + replacement Before heating, the system is evacuated, and by repeatedly purging with inert gas (such as Ar/N2), the air inside the sample can be expelled in advance.
 This is effective for gas replacement in pores and powder gaps that cannot be reached by simple "ventilation."
-2) Why is "3000°C" possible? ■ Heating element = high-temperature stability of graphite Graphite exhibits extremely high heat resistance under inert atmospheres and vacuum, allowing for efficient heating of the hot zone through resistance heating. *For more details, please download the PDF or feel free to contact us.
+2) Why is "3000°C" possible? ■ Heating element = high-temperature stability of graphite Graphite exhibits extremely high heat resistance under inert atmospheres and vacuum, allowing for efficient heating of the hot zone through resistance heating. *For more detailed information, please download the materials or feel free to contact us.

 • Industrial Furnace